Skip to content

 gate is powered by pin 1, which we can see is also turning on/off the LED on the board.
 And when it delays 5 seconds HIGH the transistor lets the LED on the breadboard to light.

-And when I unplug the gate pin, LED gets powered from board and lights up.
+When I let the gate floating, LED gets powered from the 5V on the board and lights up.
 And when I plug the gate pin back, the transistor gets 3.3V and opens chain to provide power the LED.

 #define pin 1